NullBlood04/Log-File-Analyser/README.md

 │       |   ├── AdditionalTools/
 |       |       ├── parent_aiConnector.py # Wrapper to connect to Azure OpenAI APIs
 │       │       ├── chatbotTools.py       # Tools used by the chatbot: database operations, frequency analysis, result analysis, system probing
-│       │       ├── createDatabase.py     # Script to create and populate the MySQL database
+│       │       ├── createDatabase.py     # Script to create the MySQL database
+│       │       ├── insertData.py         # Script to populate the MySQL database
 │       │       ├── literals.py           # Large string literals like prompts and templates
 │       │       └── sqlConnection.py      # Class for MySQL database connection handling
 │       |